 Upcoming Dates & Registration Fees:

 No public scheduled courses at this time.
-Please call our office for more information about scheduling a private course.
+Please contact us via email for future dates, etc.

 Children as young as four years old use phrases such as “boys don’t cry,” or “that’s so gay,” and ask questions like, “Why does Maria have two mommies?”
 Early childhood educators have not received training on know how to respond in an age-appropriate manner, or how to speak powerfully about these topics with colleagues and parents in a way that includes all points of view.